 Numerous cultures are coexisting in this world.
 And one will never be able to comprehend them fully.
 This is because some traditions are absolutely bizarre.
 But what are bizarre traditions really?
 Traditions that you would not understand.
 But this way, the people whose traditions you don’t understand might find your traditions the same way.
 Even so, we have compiled a few bizarre traditions that we were so according to us.
 We do not mean to offend anyone with this post.

 Giving birth really takes nutrients away from mothers.
 Moreover, they also go through psychological challenges due to massive hormonal changes.
 Every culture has its own way of dealing with that.
-While in Pakistan, we even refuse to acknowledge these changes; other cultures do, albeit weirdly.
-So in China and Jamaica, even in some parts of India, mothers are made to eat the placenta after giving birth.
+In China and Jamaica, even in some parts of India, mothers are made to eat the placenta after giving birth.
 People assume that this way, the women will be able to regain the lost nutrients.

 2. Bride kidnapping by Romani Gypsies

 Roman Gypsies have a rather misogynist tradition.
 If you like a girl, you can kidnap her and keep her for 3 to 5 days.
 It is not a crime and perfectly legal there, apparently.
 Moreover, it means you have won her so you can get married to her.
 Wait?
 Was Malal e Yaar inspired by the gypsies?

 3. Bathroom ban for three days after the wedding in Northern Borneo

 Northern Borneo has a tribe by the name of Tidong.
 They believe that your bathroom trips can affect your marriage.
 So if you want to ensure a good relationship, you need to stop using the bathroom for three days.
 Both the bride and groom have to do it.
 So neither can they take a bath nor urinate.
 Talk about kidney issues.
 But whatever helps them sleep at night, I guess.

 4. Throwing cinnamon at single people in Denmark